siliconspecter/kinect-for-xbox-360-vesa-mounting/readme.md

   them.
 - [splice.scad](./splice.scad) - Use this to splice two sections of 16mm
   diameter tube together.
-- [malm.scad](./malm) - If you don't have the M6 screws to hand or want to instead mount the Kinect to a desk similar to the Ikea MALM, this will work in a pinch, though as it's just a push fit with one point of contact it might be a bit wobbly!
+- [malm.scad](./malm.scad) - If you don't have the M6 screws to hand or want to instead mount the Kinect to a desk similar to the Ikea MALM, this will work in a pinch, though as it's just a push fit with one point of contact it might be a bit wobbly!
+- [cap.scad](./cap.scad) - An end cap for the 16mm diameter tube.

 Adios, René.